THE MEN WHO BUILT AMERICA: Television Miniseries (Released to Television USA 2012)

 Ben Meyers’ Summary Rating: 4.3|5.0 Starsìììì

-Ben Meyers' Summary of The Men Who Built America: Television Miniseries Note: This miniseries has been released in different formats on various platforms.
+Note: This miniseries has been released in different formats on various platforms.
 This critique is based on the 7-episode format not the 4-episode original television release.
-The Men Who Built America: Television

-Miniseries—wonderfully entertaining piece of American history told in documentary format—does a beautiful job of showing how nine Americans while seeming in deep rivalry with each other actually laid the foundation for America's growth into a superpower in the late 1800s and early 1900s.
+The Men Who Built America: Television Miniseries—wonderfully entertaining piece of American history told in documentary format—does a beautiful job of showing how nine Americans while seeming in deep rivalry with each other actually laid the foundation for America's growth into a superpower in the late 1800s and early 1900s.
 The re-enactments are educational, informative, and entertaining.
 The camera work is outstanding and the stage settings are richly done.
 No lack found in both presentation and portrayal.

 Film Poster Courtesy of Google Images

-Storyline The personal and business stories of Cornelius Vanderbilt, John D. Rockefeller, Tom Scott, Andrew Carnegie, J.P.
+The personal and business stories of Cornelius Vanderbilt, John D. Rockefeller, Tom Scott, Andrew Carnegie, J.P.
 Morgan, Thomas Edison, Nicola Tesla, George Westinghouse, and Henry Ford are beautifully intertwined to show how different lives with completely different skill levels and interests compliment each other to create a single rope from which the United States of America nimbly swings into the fast moving 20th century.

-Additional Thanks Thank you to Directors Ruán Magan and Patrick Reams for directing effort.
+Thank you to Directors Ruán Magan and Patrick Reams for directing effort.
 Thank you to Series Producer Keith Palmer and David C. White.
 Executive Producers Paul Cabana, Stephen David, Dirk Hoogstra, and Russell McCarroll, for making the film possible.
 Cast includes: Campbell Scott, H.W.
 Brands, Mark Cuban, Donny Deutsch.
 Donald Trump, Steve Case, Jim Cramer, A.J.
 Achinger, John C. Bailey, Amy Baska, Matt Boliek, David Donahue, Cary Donaldson, and Tim Getman.
-Buy a

-ticket?
+Buy a ticket?
 Yes?
 No?
 Maybe?

 Yes.
 This miniseries is an ode to the moving picture industry.
 A series every American should watch before critically thinking about the country's future.
 A very good reminder of William A. Ward's famous quote: "Study while others are sleeping, prepare while others are playing, and dream while others are wishing."
-Video Critique Available Here:

-Ben Meyers Episode 1
+Ben Meyers

 Ben Meyers’ Rating: 4.4|5.0 Starsìììì

-Episode 1—great beginning to this miniseries—shows high quality from its opening scenes in storytelling, camera work, stage settings, acting; and ability to captivate its audience.
+Episode 1—great beginning to this miniseriesshows high quality from its opening scenes in storytelling, camera work, stage settings, acting; and ability to captivate its audience

 Storyline

 The Civil War is over.
 Lincoln is assassinated.
 Cornelius Vanderbilt starts building his empire in the ship yards before switching to trains.
-Buy a

-ticket?
+Buy a ticket?
 Yes?
 No?
 Maybe?

-is something about this episode that works to immediately establish a 4.4-star rating.
-What
+Yes.
+There is something about this episode that works to immediately establish a 4.4-star rating.
+What a wonderful episode!
+Thank you for all involved in production.

-| Ben
+Ben Meyers

-Meyers Episode 2
+Episode 2

 Ben Meyers’ Rating: 4.3|5.0 Starsìììì